 To drive from Noosa Heads to Rainbow Beach you can either take the scenic route through the mountains or the highway via route 6, M1 and route 15.
 It will both take you about 100 minutes to get there, but the highway is some more kilometers to drive.

-Rainbow beach is a famous place for sea kayaking and wild dolphins are often spotted while out there on the ocean.
+Rainbow beach is a famous place for sea kayaking and wild dolphins are often spotted while out on the ocean.
 The beaches are beautiful and worth a visit if you want some time to relax.

 Hervey bay & Frasers island